 - Copies of any relevant biodiversity/ecological assessments

 - Possible proposals for biodiversity enhancements

 As part of your planning application you may be required to provide additional information.
-The level of information required will depend on the type, scale and complexity of planning application, and might include a range of issues from the details of any trees to be removed to a detailed ecological assessment and appraisal.
+The level of information required will depend on the type, scale and complexity of the planning application, and might include a range of issues, from the details of any trees to be removed to a detailed ecological assessment and appraisal.
 Each application type is accompanied by a checklist, which states what information should be submitted with the application.
-Further guidance is available on -
+Further guidance is available about -

 Further information on how to select and appoint an appropriately qualified and experienced biodiversity/ecological consultant is available on the web-site.

 It is crucial that the ecological assessment/appraisal and any ecological enhancement or habitat creation scheme is prepared in conjunction with the Arboricultural Implications Assessment and the Landscape Assessment or Scheme for the site.